Mefitek/digital-electronics-1/labs/Projekt/README.md

 As can be seen in the [code](modules/speed_calc.vhd) the measuring is done by switching between different states which represent in which sector and from what direction the object is moving.

 #### Simulation
-The simulation shows activating signals in order 1234 and that reverse (4321), the speed is calculated as a data type real number.
+The simulation shows activating signals in order 1234 and then in reverse (4321), the speed is calculated as a data type real number.

 - [EDAplayground link](https://www.edaplayground.com/x/SMVi)